Cantera/cantera-website/pages/install/conda-install.rst

 Anaconda or Miniconda, since the Cantera Conda packages are only available for 64-bit installations.

-Both Anaconda and Minconda include the ``conda`` package manager; the difference is that Anaconda includes a large number of Python packages that are widely used in scientific applications, while Miniconda is a minimal distribution that only includes Python and Conda, although all of the packages available in Anaconda can be installed in Miniconda.
+Both Anaconda and Miniconda include the ``conda`` package manager; the difference is that Anaconda includes a large number of Python packages that are widely used in scientific applications, while Miniconda is a minimal distribution that only includes Python and Conda, although all of the packages available in Anaconda can be installed in Miniconda.
 For more details on how to use conda, see the `conda documentation <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`__.

 Conda can install a large set of packages by default and it is possible to install packages such as Cantera that are maintained independently.
 These additional channels from which packages may be obtained are specified by adding the ``--channel`` option in the ``install`` or ``create`` commands.

+For instructions on upgrading an existing conda-based installation of Cantera, see :ref:`Upgrading from an earlier Cantera version <sec-conda-python-upgrade>`.

 .. _sec-conda-python-interface: